 I held that block down with six drywall screws, and they held up just fine.

 I tried several drywall screws, and they all broke before I could bend them 90 degrees.
-I tried some #8 wood screws, and they also broke, although one of them still held together, at 90 degrees, though just barely.
+I tried some #8 wood screws, and they also broke, although one of them still barely held together at 90 degrees.

 The deck screws were much more bendable, and neither of them was close to breaking at 90 degrees.

 So I would say the drywall screws are slightly more brittle than #8 screws, and the decks screws were the least brittle.
 Although I later repeated that test with another type of deck screw, and that screw also broke.

 What's nice about drywall screws is that they are relatively thin screws, and the head doesn't sink into the wood as easily.
 But when working with hardwoods, the strength of the screw itself becomes the limiting factor.
 At left, I screwed two 1.5" screws into a piece of ash hardwood as far as they would go, without any pilot holes.
 Once the head of the drywall screw started sinking into the wood, it snapped apart near the head.

 The #8 wood screw, however, sunk a little below the surface, but then the thread started to slip in the wood.
 The screw also caused a crack in the piece of wood, which the thinner drywall screw did not.

 I can't say one type of screw is "better" than the other, but when working with soft woods or when splitting is a concern, drywall screws certainly have their advantages.
 But in hardwoods, a drywall screw will usually fail before the wood fails.